vergilcw/sporttracks-csv-import/SportTracksCsvImporter/SportTracksCsvImporter/Readme.txt

-WB CSV Importer for SportTracks 2.0

-The "WB CSV Importer" allows importing CSV files with SportTracks 2.0.
+The "WB CSV Importer" allows importing CSV files with SportTracks.
 The importer is intended for migrating running journals or training data from other applications into SportTracks.